Brain Signals to Rescue Aphasia, Apraxia and Dysarthria Speech Recognition: INTRODUCTION

-Our main contributions and major highlights of our proposed algorithm are listed below: \begin{itemize} \item We developed a deep learning-based algorithm to improve the performance of speech recognition for aphasia, apraxia, and dysarthria speech by utilizing EEG features. \item We collected large-scale aphasia, apraxia and dysarthria Speech-EEG data set that will be released to the public to help further advance this research. \item Our proposed algorithm can be used with any type of speech recognition model. \item Our proposed algorithm can be easily extended to other tasks like speaker identification, speech detection, etc for aphasia, apraxia, and dysarthria speech by replacing the ASR model in our algorithm with the new objective model. \end{itemize}
+Our main contributions and major highlights of our proposed algorithm are listed below: \begin{itemize} \item We developed a deep learning-based algorithm to improve the performance of speech recognition for aphasia, apraxia, and dysarthria speech by utilizing EEG features. \item We collected large-scale aphasia, apraxia and dysarthria Speech-EEG data set that will be released to the public to help further advance this research. \item Our proposed algorithm can be used with any type of speech recognition model, for example in this work we demonstrate the application of the algorithm on isolated as well as continuous speech recognition models. \end{itemize}